ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 ```

-Notice that `yaml` always requires 2 spaces indentation between the different
+Notice that `yaml` always requires `two spaces` indentation between the different
 levels.
 Pressing `ctrl+o` will save the file.
 Verify the filename at the bottom
 and press enter.
 Then use `ctrl+x` to exit the editor.

-We will try to run the recipe after every modification we make, to see if it (still) works.
+We will try to run the recipe after every modification we make, to see if it (still) works!

 ```bash
 esmvaltool run recipe_warming_stripes.yml